Best Freeze-Dried Food for Backpacking [2023 Edition]

 “Lightweight, two-serving, great-tasting meals with an impressive 30-year shelf life.”

-• Best Budget: Omeals
+• Most Convenient: Omeals

 “The heating element included with these meals allows you to travel without a stove or cooking fuel.”